This blog post was first posted in March 2018 but has been updated and refreshed in May 2022.

 The HubSpot content management system, called CMS Hub, is a platform that allows you to host your content through your HubSpot portal.
 Just as you would do with WordPress, Wix or Squarespace, HubSpot allows you to build, optimise, edit, and grow your website in its platform.

 Not only is CMS Hub incredibly fast, secure and reliable, but it's also connected to the rest of your marketing, sales and customer service tools — which makes it an incredibly attractive option for marketing and sales employees.

 Who is the HubSpot CMS best suited for?

-CMS Hub is a great platform if you're looking for a no-code solution to create and update a robust, reliable and slick looking website.
+CMS Hub is a great platform if you're looking for a no-code solution to create and update a robust, reliable and slick-looking website.
 This makes the platform ideal for marketing employees without lots of programming knowledge.

 While HubSpot CMS functions as an easy-to-use website builder, it also has advanced functionality and customisation options that give you complete control over how your site is designed and organised.
 But unlocking this flexibility requires hiring a developer to help set up your website.
 With the right developer support, businesses can build large, complex websites that are set to grow over time.

-As CMS Hub is fully integrated within the HubSpot ecosystem, it enables your sales, marketing and services teams to capture leads, creates campaigns, run A/B tests and track contacts — all in the same dashboard.
+As CMS Hub is fully integrated within the HubSpot ecosystem, it enables your sales, marketing and services teams to capture leads, create campaigns, run A/B tests and track contacts — all in the same dashboard.
 In addition to a rich back-end system, HubSpot CMS also has a bustling app marketplace filled with free and paid-for tools built to enhance your website.